elasticio/elasticio.github.io/content/_components/sftp/actions.md

 - **newFilename** - (string, required): Full filename and path to the file where is moved

 ## Upload File From URL

+> **Plesae Note:** To gain a better understanding of the functionality provided by Upload File From URL action, we recommend checking out our [example article](/components/sftp/usage-example#upload-file-from-url).
+It provides a detailed walkthrough of how to use Upload File From URL action effectively, which will assist you in working with it.

 Given a filename and a URL to an attachment, transfers the contents of the attachment to the SFTP server